Benoniy/eng84_AWS/README.md

 3. Amazon is so large that Data Backup and Security is a sure thing

+## What is a VPC:
+* Virtual Private Cloud defines a virtual network
+* Enables you to launch AWS instances resembling a traditional data center
+* Supports multiple subnets

+## What are Subnets?
+* Sub-Networks make networks more efficient.
+* Defines a range of IP's
+* Can have specific rules based on route tables

+## What are route tables?
+* Define the routes to and from one or more subnets.
+* Used for security
+* Connect to the internet or to other subnets

+## What is an internet gateway?
+* Connection point to the internet.
+* You attach to your VPC.

+## What is an NACL?
+* Basically functions as a port based firewall for the whole VPC.
+* Can be used for the whole VPC or a group of subnets.
+* Stateless

+## What is a Security Group?
+* Defines port based firewall rules.
+* Can be attached to one or more instances specifically.
+* Stateful.

 ## Commands:

 * Transfer files to the instance: